johnnyxxu/cognition/README.md

 Copy `example.conf.json` to `conf.json` and edit it.
 See the **Configuration** section below for more info.

 To use HTTPS, you'll need a key and certificate.
-If you don't already have those, I have some instructions in [this][ssl/tls] doc.
+This project includes a `dev.key.pem` and `dev.cert.pem` for development.
+Never use these in production since the key is public on github!
+I have some separate instructions on how to generate your own key and cert in [this][ssl/tls] doc.

 To use basic authentication, you'll need to hash a username and password.
 There's a `tools/mkauth.js` script included in this project for that purpose: